cirosantilli/linux-cheat/kernel/index.md

 - creating useful and simple abstractions which programs can rely on (contiguous RAM memory, files, processes, user permissions, etc)

-the linux kernel is written on mainly on c c99 standard, with **gasp** gcc extensions.
+The linux kernel is written on mainly on c c99 standard, with **gasp** gcc extensions.
 Therefore the linux kernel is married to gcc.
 Just guessing here, but an important reason for that is to use inline assembly TODO check

-also note that besides the linux kernel, what most people call a linux system, or more precisely a linux distribution, must also contain many more user level basic services such as the python interpreter, the X server, etc. The extra user space services are specified by the lsb, and are not a part of the linux kernel.
+Also note that besides the linux kernel, what most people call a linux system, or more precisely a linux distribution, must also contain many more user level basic services such as the python interpreter, the X server, etc. The extra user space services are specified by the lsb, and are not a part of the linux kernel.

 You cannot use user space libs such as libc to program the kernel, since the kernel itself itself if need to be working for user space to work.

+# communication with user space

+the kernel communicates parameters to user space using special files, located mainly under `/proc/` and `/sys/`

+you can see the contents of those files with a command line utility such as cat.

+for example:

+- `cat /proc/interrupts`: status of interrupt handlers

 # user programs